JohnLCaron/rlauxe/docs/notes/RlauxeSpec.md

 TODO: expain this.

-## Polling Audits

-The requirements for Polling audits:

-* There must be a BallotManifest defining the population of ballots, that contains a unique identifier that can be matched to the corresponding physical ballot.
-* There must be an independently determined upper bound on the number of cast cards/ballots that contain each contest (Nc).
+# Assorters

 Define the assorter function `A_wℓ(bi)` for winner w and loser ℓ operating on the ith ballot bi.

+The assorter function takes a parameter _usePhantoms_, so a more complete definition is `A_wℓ(bi, usePhantoms)`, but we will use the simpler notation.
+Polling audits always have usePhantoms = true, while CLCA have usePhantoms = false.

-The following Social Choice functions are supported.
+The following Social Choice functions are supported:

-### Plurality and Approval
+## Plurality and Approval

 "Top k candidates are elected."
 The rules may allow the voter to vote for one candidate, k candidates or some other number, including n, which